 - Real-time Monitoring Process – AWS platform supports the activity monitoring system with CloudTrail.
 However, industries should continuously observe and investigate AWS activities alongside all other online services for attaining a consolidated view of Cyber operations.
 This would help to properly separate an actual attack from a wrong positive alert and, also render insight into the cross-cloud issues that will go unidentified by only seeing at each cloud service in isolation.

 Organizations Can Opt for A CASB Solution Too

-A CASB solution provides a cross-cloud visibility into the user activity to support all-in-one activity monitoring and threat security.
-It is a best means to achieve all AWS IAM best practices all at one place.
-If organizations are unable to afford a Cyber security expert, the can outsource their security responsibilities by opting for cloud access security broker solutions.
+A CASB solution provides cross-cloud visibility into the user activity to support all-in-one activity monitoring and threat security.
+It is the best means to achieve all AWS IAM best practices all in one place.
+If organizations are unable to afford a Cybersecurity expert, the can outsource their security responsibilities by opting for cloud access security broker solutions.